x

 Cons: Hardwoods can be costly both as a material and in labor as they require professional installation.
 Because natural wood is susceptible to water damage, termite attacks, scratching, and cupping or warping in moist climates, it may also eventually require refinishing.

-Pros: Engineered hardwood is designed to negate the traditional hardwood moisture problems and generally be lower maintenance.
+Pros: Engineered hardwood flooring is designed to negate the traditional hardwood moisture problems and generally lower maintenance but mimics the natural look of hardwood.
 They also typically have a lesser environmental impact and are more affordable than traditional hardwoods.

-Cons: While more affordable than traditional hardwoods, engineered hardwood is also expensive and requires professional installation.
-They are also harder to refinish than traditional hardwood and are prone to dent and scratch over time.
-If you buy low-quality products it may also give off VOCs.
+Cons: While more affordable than traditional hardwoods, engineered hardwood flooring is expensive and requires professional installation.
+They are also harder to refinish than traditional hardwood and are prone to dents and scratches over time.
+If you buy low-quality products, it may also give off VOCs.

 Bamboo Flooring

-Cons: Bamboo can be tricky in a kitchen because it is easily scratched and dented and absorbs water which leads to staining and warping.
-Bamboo also has limited tonal shades, so design options are lesser, and some common installation adhesives have VOCs.
+Cons: Bamboo can be tricky in a kitchen because it is easily scratched and dented and absorbs water, which leads to staining and warping.
+Bamboo flooring has limited tonal shades, so design options are lesser, and some common installation adhesives have VOCs.

 Cork Flooring

-Pros: Cork flooring provides a soft, cushioned surface, great for being on your feet for long periods.
+Pros: Cork flooring is made from natural materials and provides a soft, cushioned surface, great for being on your feet for long periods.
 Its noise-dampening is eco-friendly, anti-microbial, and heat-insulating.
 It’s also easy to install and refinish, cost-effective, and biodegradable!

-Cons: The disadvantages of cork flooring are it’s easily damaged, divots from heavy furniture, requires regular waterproofing, is easily stainable, and fades with overexposure to direct sunlight.
+Cons: The disadvantages of cork flooring are it’s easily damaged, divots from heavy furniture, requires regular waterproofing, is easily stainable, and can fade with overexposure to direct sunlight.

 Concrete Flooring

-Pros: Concrete flooring is the ultimate choice for low-maintenance flooring.
-The design options are also vast, with techniques like staining, stamping, and painting.
+Pros: Concrete flooring is the ultimate flooring choice for low maintenance.
+The design options are also vast, with techniques like staining, stamping into a stone look, and painting.
 Concrete is exceptionally durable, cost-efficient, and even has options for heated underlayment.

 Which Material is Best for YOU?